egedursun/bimod-lab/README.md

 **BIMOD.IO SMART CONTRACTS**

-[1] Add server time to the UI on website.
-[2] Implement the views & templates for the Wallet Connection data model.
-[3] Test the wallet balance synchronization method.
-[4] Implement a latest transactions retrieval method (IF POSSIBLE).
-[5] Implement the views & templates for the Smart Contract data model.
-[6] Visual Fixes & Tweaks for the Wallet Connection & Smart Contract data models.
-[7] Implement the Smart Contract executor.
-      [a.]
-Implement the contract creation prompt.
-      [b.]
-Implement the contract syntactic check prompt.
-      [c.]
-Implement the contract refinement prompt.
-      [d.]
-Implement the contract cost-effectiveness prompt.
-      [e.]
-Implement the contract evaluation & scoring prompt.
-      [f.]
-Implement the prompt builder function(s).
-      [g.]
-Implement the basic logic of the contract generation function.
-      [h.]
-Implement the iteration logic for the contract generation function.
-      [i.]
-Implement the contract deployment function.
-[8] Test the contract generation feature.
+[1] Test the contract generation feature.
-[9] Test the contract deployment feature.
+[2] Test the contract deployment feature.
-[10] Contemplate over the functions in the contracts, should AI generate caller buttons to instantiate those functions?
-      [a.]
-Check if it is helpful.
-      [b.]
-Check if it is feasible with AI consultancy.
-      [c.]
-Check if it is easy to implement.
-      [d.]
-If so, implement the feature.
-      [e.]
-These calls must have their own page & view: Detail Smart Contract View, which can be accessible from the Smart Contract List View (with a redirection button).
-      [f.]
-Test the function calls to see if they work or not.
-      [IDEA]: Along with putting function execution button(s), there can be a tool connection page, for connecting the contracts as tools to existing BimodLab assistants, and they can use this tool to initiate function calls to smart contracts.
+[3] Along with putting function execution button(s), there can be a tool connection page, for connecting the
+    contracts as tools to existing BimodLab assistants, and they can use this tool to initiate function calls to smart contracts.
-[11] Add notifications application.
+[4] Pulling the existing smart contracts from the wallets for the AI assistants to be able to use their functions.
+[5] Aside from internal contracts, external smart contracts can be connected for the AI assistants to use.

 ---